LAAC-LSCP/LangComplexity/README.md

 Here, you can find scripts and datasets for the analysis of cross-linguistic data in the context of the project "Canonical Rate & Language Properties"

-Scripts:
+Structure of the pipeline:
 * [LangComplex](https://github.com/LAAC-LSCP/LangComplexity/blob/master/LangComplex.R)
-  * *Description:* This script run the analysis on children CP wrt. to their language complexity (e.g. different syllable complexity levels);
+  * *Description:* Analysis on children CP wrt. to their language complexity (e.g. different syllable complexity levels);
 * [Adult_CR_analysis](https://github.com/LAAC-LSCP/LangComplexity/blob/master/Adult_CR_analysis.R)
   * *Description:* Analysis on adult CP wrt. to their language complexity;
 * [PhonComplex](https://github.com/LAAC-LSCP/LangComplexity/blob/master/PhonComplex.R)